Linux passwd Command: Syntax, Options, Examples

 The passwd command modifies passwords for user accounts and manages the password validity period.
 This is a must-know utility for user account administration.

-This article shows examples of how to use the passwd command in Linux, along with all the available options.
+This article shows examples of how to use the passwd command in Linux, its syntax, all the available options, and examples.

 Prerequisites